veliovgroup/josk/README.md

 ### `destroy()`

 *Destroy JoSk instance*.
 This method shouldn't be called in normal circumstances.
 Stop internal interval timer.
 After JoSk is destroyed — calling public methods would end up logged to `std` or if `onError` hook was passed to JoSk it would receive an error.
+Only permitted methods are `clearTimeout` and `clearInterval`.

 ```js
 const job = new JoSk({db: db});